Polymath and mystic whose artistic and intellectual output was unsurpassed

-Within the framework of the books, Hildegard adresses subjects as diverse as the nature of the cosmos and the meaning of the Trinity, as well as various ethical and social issues of the day.
-She also compiled non-mystical texts, in particular two prose works entitled Causae et Curae and Physica, which focus on the natural world and medicine.
+Within the framework of the books, Hildegard addresses subjects as diverse as the nature of the cosmos and the meaning of the Trinity, as well as various ethical and social issues of the day.
+She also compiled non-mystical texts, in particular, two prose works entitled Causae et Curae and Physica, which focus on the natural world and medicine.

 Thankfully, a hand-painted facsimile on parchment was made by the nuns of Eibingen during the 1920s and is a faithful representation.
 Various illustrations were also made in the early thirteenth century to illumine her other works, including Liber Divinorum Operum.